Pretty Little Wigs By Hollie

 Inside your unit you will have an adjustable band and combs.

-If you don’t have bio hair then you can remove the clips on the ear tabs and use got2be glued hair spray for sticking down the hairline or alternatively you could use tape.
+If you don’t have bio hair then you can remove the clips on the ear tabs.
+To wear clueless we would advise wearing a wig grip band for maximum security.
+Alternatively if you would prefer to glued method you can use got2be glued hair spray or wig tape for sticking down the hairline.

-You only need to wash your wig when it has a lot of product build up on eg oil and hairspray.
-They won’t get greasy like natural hair at the root so you only need to be washing it around once a month.
+You only need to wash your wig when it has a lot of product build up on eg oil and hairspray, or if it is feeling dry and in need of moisture.
+They won’t get greasy like natural hair at the root so you only need to be washing it once every 4-6 weeks.

-If you want to tone the hair yourself be careful when using silver shampoo.
-The extension hair can grab VERY quickly.
+If you want to tone the hair yourself (again at your own risk) be careful when using silver shampoo.
+The extension/wig hair can grab VERY quickly.
 They can go from 0 to blue/silver really quick.

-You can wash your unit attached to a foam head and carefully pin it on.
-DO NOT pin through the lace as you may cause tears and shedding.
+You can wash your unit attached to a wig block head and carefully pin it on.
+DO NOT pin through the lace as you may cause tears and shedding if pulled.
 Only pin through the back of the unit were the stretchy cap is.
-If you don’t have a foam head then hold the wig from the inside of the cap.
-Don’t hold it by the lace as it may stretch the lace.
+If you don’t have a foam head or wig block head then hold the wig from the inside of the cap.
+Don’t hold it by the lace as it may stretch the lace or tear it.

-If you don’t have a form head to wash it on then put one hand inside and use your hand as a base.
+If you don’t have a wig block head to wash it on then put one hand inside and use it as a base.
 Using your other hand or with someone else helping you can shampoo and condition.

-Follow by using conditioner or a mask and comb through the mid length and ends with a tangle teaser starting at the ends working your way to the top.
+Follow by using conditioner or a mask and brush through the mid length and ends with a tangle teaser or soft bristle brush only starting at the ends working your way to the top.
 Never be heavy handed with your unit.
+Never use a fine tooth comb to brush out the hair as it will cause snapping and potentially catch on the knots or stitching and cause it to shed.

 Use a towel and gently pat down your unit Do not rub it excessively as this will cause knotting.